-Once arrived in Sapa we immediately were approached by two local women, offering us a two days hiking trip with lodgings in a homestay with a local family.
+Once arrived in Sapa we immediately were approached by two local women, offering us two days hiking trip with lodgings in a homestay with a local family.
 We each paid 40 USD as it seemed a fair price for two days all included and as they were local people and not a travel agency.
-And as I read before if you book through an agency they usually pay the locals only a speck of what you paid, I wanted to give as much directly to the community.
+And as I read before if you book through an agency they usually pay the locals-only a speck of what you paid, I wanted to give as much directly to the community.
 So settled with two guides, we ventured out to grab lunch.
-They women led us towards the market of Sapa where we ordered tons of food.
+The women lead us towards the market of Sapa where we ordered tons of food.

 Our local host cooking dinner on the open fire in a homestay in Sapa.

 As it was November already, we just missed the rice harvest and because of that the fields all looked somewhat empty and barren.
 But nonetheless the view was stunning!
 We were quite fortunate with the weather as well as the weather forecast predicted rain and cold temperatures, but during our weekend we only saw the sun and got nice mid-twenty degrees Celsius.
 Our guide took us back to another place where motorbike taxis (xe om) would take us back to Sapa.